bluehackrafestefano/Azure_Capstone_Project/README.md

 ```
 - Check the Nginx configuration `/etc/nginx/sites-available/grafana` on the VM.
 - Restart services in case of any configuration change.
-- Check the Grafana page is active by opening one of the VMs public ip on the browser use `http`
+- Check the Grafana page is active by opening one of the VMs' public IP on the browser using `http`
-- Check the Grafna page is active by opening AGW ip on the browser use `http`
+- Check the Grafna page is active by opening AGW IP on the browser using `http`

 ---